CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 ## Service

-The IP addresses of Pods are not consistent and may change if, for example, a pod killed and recreated.
+The IP addresses of Pods are not consistent and may change if, for example, a pod is killed and recreated.
 Thus, in order to reliably access a pod, its IP address must be tracked and stored.
 Service objects do just that and as a result they provide a consistent network identity to pods: